n1sh1t9/n1sh1t9/README.md

 - I’m currently learning a Masters student at Rutgers Business School majoring in Information Technology and Analytics.
 - I am currently working on a Bussines forecasting project, for which we are forecasting the number of births so that we can plan the number of births to be expected in the furture months and effectively plan the number of beds that will be required in the particualrs months in the Northeast of US as per the regions.
 - The forecast will help us understand help us to plan the beds required for 1 or 2 years
-- We will be using following Methods to understand the forecasting accuracy:
+- We will be using two following Methods to understand the forecasting accuracy: MAD MPE RMSE MAPE MSE
 - Data Set
 - The data set is of 4 years(2016-2019).
 The time dimension is broken out by year & months.
 Suggested Citation: United States Department of Health and Human Services (US DHHS), Centers for Disease Control and Prevention(CDC),